Experts say a GMAT score between 650 and 690 is good.

 - Take a Diagnostic Test

-Taking the practice tests is a good way to prepare for the real exam.
-Administer the practice test the same way the actual test will be administered.
+Taking the practice tests is the best way to prepare for the real thing.
+It should be administered the same way the actual test will be administered.
 For example, use the allotted time for each section and take the breaks.
-Though optional, it’s a good idea to take them so you’ll get a feel for the time the entire testing process will take.
+Though optional, it’s a solid idea to take them so you’ll get a feel for how long the entire testing process is to take.

 - Choose a study method and stick with it

 Set up a study area and keep your materials in this area.
-This way, when you have time to study you won’t have to run around searching for your study materials and lose valuable study time.
-Ultimately, it is best if you set up a set time to study each day, since it has been proven that studying a bit each day for a couple weeks leading up to the exam is better than several long cram sessions.
+This way, when you can study you won’t have to run around searching for your study materials and lose valuable study time.
+Ultimately, it is best if you set up a set hour or two to study each day, since it has been proven that studying a bit each day for a couple weeks leading up to the day is better than several long cram sessions.

 - Don’t skimp on test prep

-With each practice test you take, pay close attention to the areas where your score is lower than you like.
-Those are the areas where you should focus the bulk of your study time.
+With each practice exam you take, pay close attention to the areas where your score is lower than you like.
+Those are the areas where you should focus the bulk of your study.
+You can use GMAT prep resources you find on a website, in textbook format, or a course at a local univeristy.
+You should make use of everything at your disposal in order to make sure you understand everything.